Loonan Chauvette

 Université Laval, Québec, Canada

 I am a doctoral researcher at the École de réadaptation at Université Laval, working under the supervision of Professor Andréanne Sharp, PhD.
-My research explores the intersection of auditory and tactile perception, with a focus on developing innovative sensory substitution technologies to enhance auditory rehabilitation for individuals with hearing loss.
+My research explores the intersection of auditory and tactile perception, with a focus on developing sensory substitution technologies and timbre perception.

 Audiologist